whyredfire/minio/README.md

 Since MinIO stopped providing pre-built Docker images for new releases, this repository automatically builds and publishes them to both GitHub Container Registry and Docker Hub.

+> If you need a specific version / release, open an issue.
+I (Andras) will make it available.

 ## Available Images

 Images are available at: